xmos/sw_usb_audio/README.rst

 - (#14762) When in DSD mode with S/PDIF output enabled, DSD samples are transmitted over S/PDIF if the DSD and S/PDIF channels are shared, this may or may not be desired

-- (#14173) I2S input is completely disabled when DSD output is active - the input stream to the host will contain 0 samples
+- (#14173) I2S input is completely disabled when DSD output is active - any input stream to the host will contain 0 samples

 - (#14780) Modifying the design to operate at a sample rate of 8kHz may expose a corner case relating to 0 length packet handling